Affordable Divorce Attorney San Francisco

 An uncontested case means that you and your spouse agree on most (if not all issues) involved in a divorce, and you both wish to settle those issues so that the court can issue a divorce judgment without a trial or hearing.
 Read more about Divorce Settlement.

-Whether contested or uncontested, our office submits and files all documentation, advises you on important legal issues, and monitors the divorce case to make sure the court signs the divorce judgment.
+Whether contested or uncontested, our office focuses on client satisfaction.
+The Law Offices of Keith F. Carr submits and files all divorce papers, advises you on important legal issues, and monitors the divorce case to make sure the court signs the divorce judgment.
+Important legal issues involving family law matters may include property division, division of retirement accounts, spousal and child support, and the overall legal process involved.
+Start by scheduling a telephone consultation now and take the first step for a hassle-free divorce.

 Compare Attorney’s Fees